mit-pdos/xv6-riscv/README.md

 An outline of the scheduling algorithm (in pseudocode) can be found below.

 Note that this is approximately `o(2N)`.
 Computing the sum of runnable tickets on every schedule is notably expensive, nearly doubling scheduling latency.
 However, the alternative is overly complex.
 There are many pathways through which a process's state can change to/from runnable.
 Updating a global total through each of these pathways could prove error-prone.
-For this reason, we prefer the simpler approach here.
+For this reason, the simpler approach is preferred here.

 ```python
 def schedule():